Coconut milk can provide essential vitamins and nutrients, including vitamin C and iron. It may also contains a lot of calories and saturated fats.

 Coconut milk should not be confused with coconut water, which is found naturally in immature green coconuts.

-Unlike coconut water, the milk does not occur naturally in liquid form.
-The solid flesh is mixed with water to make coconut milk, which is about 50% water.
+Unlike coconut water, the milk does not occur naturally.
+Instead, solid coconut flesh is mixed with water to make coconut milk, which is about 50% water.

 - Thick: Solid coconut flesh is finely grated and either boiled or simmered in water.
 The mixture is then strained through cheesecloth to produce thick coconut milk.